hashicorp/packer/website/source/docs/configuration/from-1.5/functions/datetime/timeadd.html.md

 The result is a string, also in RFC 3339 format, representing the result of adding the given direction to the given timestamp.

+-> **Breaking change note:** Packer previously let you decide your own "Date and Time format" syntax.
+With HCL2 and for parity with Terraform, Packer will be using the [RFC 3339](https://tools.ietf.org/html/rfc3339) "Date and Time format" syntax.
+As a string. [`formatdate`](./formatdate.html) still allows you to format a date.

 ## Examples

 ```